Carlos Alcaraz: 2024: Channel Slam, Olympic silver

 Alcaraz skipped the 2024 Canadian Open, citing fatigue.
 He played at the 2024 Cincinnati Open, but was upset by Gaël Monfils in the opening round.
-This match marked the first time Alcaraz broke a racket on court, which generated significant media coverage and caused him to make a public apology.
-He next played the 2024 US Open, suffering a shocking second-round defeat in straight sets to Botic van de Zandschulp, his earliest loss in a major since Wimbledon 2021.
+This match marked the first time Alcaraz broke a racket on court, which generated significant media coverage and drove him to deliver a public apology.
+He next played the 2024 US Open, where he suffered a shocking second-round defeat in straight sets to Botic van de Zandschulp.
+This was his earliest loss in a major since Wimbledon 2021.

-Alcaraz recovered his form by successfully competing in team events at the group stage of the Davis Cup and the Laver Cup exhibition.
+Alcaraz recovered his morale with successes at the Davis Cup and Laver Cup team events.
 Afterwards, he defeated Jannik Sinner in the final of the China Open.
-This was Alcaraz's third encounter with Sinner in 2024, and his third victory, snapping Sinner's 15-match win streak.
+This was Alcaraz's third encounter with Sinner in 2024, and his third victory.
 With this win, Alcaraz reclaimed the world No. 2 ranking from Alexander Zverev.
-He also became the first player in ATP Tour history to win an ATP 500 singles title on every surface – clay, grass and hard court.

-Alcaraz lost in the quarterfinals of the 2024 Shanghai Masters to Tomáš Macháč, and in the round of sixteen at the 2024 Paris Masters to Ugo Humbert.
-He was reportedly unwell during the 2024 ATP Finals but did not withdraw, beating Andrey Rublev but losing to Casper Ruud and Alexander Zverev in straight sets to exit the tournament in the round robin stage.
+He also became the first player in ATP Tour history to win an ATP 500 singles title on every surface – clay, grass and hardcourt.
+However, he delivered an otherwise shaky autumn for the third year in a row.
+He lost in the quarterfinals of the Shanghai Masters to Tomáš Macháč, and in the round of 16 at the Paris Masters to Ugo Humbert.
+He was unwell during the ATP Finals but did not withdraw, beating Andrey Rublev but losing to Casper Ruud and Alexander Zverev in straight sets to exit the tournament at the round robin stage.
 Alcaraz reunited with the Spanish Davis Cup team in Málaga for the quarterfinals.
 They were knocked out by the Netherlands, marking the end of Rafael Nadal's career.
-Alcaraz became the first man to finish the year ranked as low as world No. 3 after winning two majors that season.
+Alcaraz became the first man to finish a season ranked as low as world No. 3 after winning two majors.

-2025: French and US Open titles, second year-end No. 1
+2025: French and US Open titles, return to No. 1

-Alcaraz began his 2025 season at the Australian Open, vying to become the youngest man to complete the career Grand Slam.
-He was defeated by Novak Djokovic in the quarterfinals in four sets.
-In February, Alcaraz won his first title of the season and first indoor hardcourt title of his career at the Rotterdam Open, defeating Alex de Minaur in the final.
-Alcaraz then played the Qatar Open, where he lost in the quarterfinals to Jiří Lehečka.
+Alcaraz began his 2025 season at the 2025 Australian Open, where he was vying to become the youngest man to complete a Career Grand Slam.
+However, he was defeated by Novak Djokovic in the quarterfinals, in what was widely analysed as a nervous match from his side of the net.
+Alcaraz opted to play on European hardcourts in February for the first time in his career.
+He won the first indoor hardcourt title of his career at the Rotterdam Open, where he defeated Alex de Minaur in the final.
+At the Qatar Open, Alcaraz lost in the quarterfinals to Jiří Lehečka, despite breaking Lehečka's serve first in every set.
+As the two-time defending champion at Indian Wells, Alcaraz lost to Jack Draper in the semifinals despite bagelling him in the second set.
+This was Alcaraz's first loss beyond the quarterfinal stage of a tournament in over a year.
+In dire form, Alcaraz then lost his first match in Miami to world No. 55 David Goffin, marking just his third career opening-round defeat at an ATP 1000 tournament.